future-proof-iot/Tutorial/venue.md

 ---
 layout: default
-title: Welcome to the IEEE EuroS&P RIOT Tutorial
+title: Welcome to the IEEE EuroS&P Tutorial on IoT Security with Microcontrollers & RIOT
 ---

 # Venue

-The tutorial is colocated with the [IEEE EuroS&P](https://www.ieee-security.org/TC/EuroSP2020/) conference.
+The tutorial takes place in Genova, Italy, colocated with the [IEEE EuroS&P](https://www.ieee-security.org/TC/EuroSP2020/) conference.